null Skip to main content

 Tiger Wall UL

 The Tiger Wall UL is the workhorse of the series.
 15D HyperBead fabric with 20D solution-dyed ripstop gives you the ideal balance of durability and weight for seasons of hard use.
 Side-entry doors and large vestibules make this a legitimate multi-day adventure tent, not just a fair-weather shelter.
-The EZ Pack Stuff Sack with large length-wise opening makes packing quick even when your hands are cold.
+The EZ Pack Stuff Sack with large length-wise opening (a lengthwise zipper that lets you stuff the tent in from the side rather than forcing it end-first) makes packing quick even when your hands are cold.
 This is the tent that lives in a lot of serious backpackers' closets as their go-to for everything from a weekend in the Uintas to a full Wasatch traverse.

 Tiger Wall UL1